pattern-recogniser/pattern-recogniser/README.md

 📍Dublin, Ireland

-💼 I’m looking for my next job.
-I used to work at Meta and my team was re-orged.
-Connect with me if you know someone hiring!
+💼 Currently on the lookout for my next opportunity.
+I come from a background at Meta, but my team underwent a re-org.
+If you know of any openings, please connect with me!

 💡 My Skills
 - Data Visualizations